zama-ai/concrete/docs/tutorial/bitwise.md

 #### Notes

 - It can result in a single table lookup if x and y are assigned (because of other operations) the same bit-width, and if that bit-width can store `pack(x, y)`.
-- Alternatively, two table lookups will be used if only one of the operands is assigned a bit-width bigger than or equal to the bit width that can store `pack(x, y)`.
+- Alternatively, two table lookups can be used if only one of the operands is assigned a bit-width bigger than or equal to the bit width that can store `pack(x, y)`.

 #### Pros